junaidzm13/mini-interpreter-challenge/README.md

 (set x 5)
 ```

-Assigning a new value to an existing constant will result in an error.
+Assigning a new value to an existing variable will result in an error.
 Incorrect order of the arguments will result in an error.

-### Supported data types:
-- String: provided in double quotes (`"`)
-- Boolean: `true` and `false`
-- Number: can be integer or decimal.
-- null

 ### String operations